Whether you are traveling for the holidays or any other time of year, follow these three easy-to-remember cardinal rules for staying in tip-top shape.

 Filtered water: When traveling abroad, stick to bottled beverages and avoid ice that might have been made with tap or well water.
 The same goes for foods that might have been washed or otherwise prepared with tap or well water.

 Unclean food and water can cause diseases such as travelers’ diarrhea, according to tips provided by the CDC.
 Food that is served steaming hot will usually be safe, but be wary of food that is cooked and allowed to sit at warm or room temperatures.
 Most germs require moisture to grow, so dry food such as chips are usually safe, the CDC says.

 For more tips to prevent food-borne illnesses, check out “7 Keys to Dodging Deadly Bacteria That Lurk in Your Food.”

 Quantity: Lack of sleep has long been linked to sickness, whether you’re trying to avoid it or recover from it.

-Earlier this year, for example, a study found that people who get six hours or less of sleep nightly are four times more likely to catch a cold they’re exposed to than people who get more than seven hours of sleep.
+One study found that people who get six hours or less of sleep nightly are four times more likely to catch a cold they’re exposed to than people who get more than seven hours of sleep.

 Lead author Aric Prather, an assistant professor of psychiatry at the University of California, San Francisco, said of the findings: